Pseudozoid/payroll-automation-system/README.md

 (Quick evaluator checklist):

 1. Sign in using the demo credentials.
+2. **Optional:** Replace the sample employee email addresses with email addresses you can access.
+Multiple employees may use the same email address during testing to verify email delivery, PDF attachments, bulk dispatch, and status tracking.
-2. Upload CSV/Excel payroll file with the format given in `sample-payroll.csv`
+3. Upload CSV/Excel payroll file with the format given in `sample-payroll.csv`
-3. Generate salary slip PDFs.
+4. Generate salary slip PDFs.
-4. Verify PDF password protection using the employee ID.
+5. Verify PDF password protection using the employee ID.
-5. Update branding settings and **regenerate** a PDF.
+6. Update branding settings and **regenerate** a PDF.
-6. Send salary slips individually or in bulk.
+7. Send salary slips individually or in bulk.
-7. Review delivery status in the History page.
+8. Review delivery status in the History page.

 ## Sample data
 - `sample-payroll.csv` is included for providing the expected payroll format and for quick manual testing.
 Use the Upload page to preview and import it.